Limit theorems and structural properties of the Cat-and-Mouse Markov chain: Introduction

 This result looks natural, since the mouse, observed at the meeting times with the cat, is a simple random walk.
 The time intervals between meeting times are independent and identically distributed.
 They have the same distribution as the time needed for the cat (also a simple random walk) to get from $1$ to $0$, which has a regularly varying tail with parameter $1/2$ (see, e.g., Spitzer (1964)).
 Thus, the scaling for the location of the mouse is $\sqrt[4]{n} = (n^{1/2})^{1/2}$.
 Local time $L_{B_2}(t)$ can be interpreted as the scaled duration of time the cat and the mouse spend together.

+This led us to question to what extent such a phenomenon holds, for what kind of distributions of jumps, and for which types of Markov modulation.
+In this paper we show that similar behaviour holds when jump-size distributions of both components have zero mean and finite variance.
+The behaviour slightly changes when we introduce heavier tails for the jump-size distribution of the mouse.
+For this case we develop a more general approach based on the work of Jurlewicz \textit{et al.} (2012).
+In parallel, we introduce additional components while applying an analogue of the aforementioned Markov modulation.
+Here, through the analysis of dynamical structural properties, we demonstrate a similar phenomenon for additional components.

-We provide two generalisations of the CM MC introduced above.
+More specifically, we provide two generalisations of the CM MC introduced above.
 The first generalisation relates to the jump distribution of the mouse.
-Given $C_{n} = M_{n}$, r.v. $M_{n+1} - M_n$ has a general distribution which has a finite first moment and belongs to the strict domain of attraction of a stable law with index $\alpha \in [1, 2]$, with a normalising function $\{b(n)\}_{n=1}^\infty$ (note that distributions with a finite second moment belong to the domain of attraction of a normal distribution).
-We find a weak limit of $\{b^{-1}(\sqrt{n}) M_{[nt]}\}_{t\geq 0}$ as $n\to\infty$.
+Given $C_{n} = M_{n}$, random variable $M_{n+1} - M_n$ has a general distribution which has a finite first moment and belongs to the strict domain of attraction of a stable law with index $\alpha \in [1, 2]$, with a normalising function $\{b(n)\}_{n=1}^\infty$ (note that distributions with a finite second moment belong to the domain of attraction of a normal distribution) and a centering function $n\Expect(M_{n+1} - M_n)$.
+We find a weak limit of ${\{b^{-1}(\sqrt{n}) M_{[nt + 1]}\}_{t\geq 0}}$, as $n\to\infty$.
 This model is more challenging than the classical setting because, when the mouse jumps, the value of this jump and the time until the next jump may be dependent.
-Also, if the jump distribution of the mouse has infinite second moment we can not use classical results such as Theorem 5.1 from Kasahara (1984).
+Also, if the jump distribution of the mouse has an infinite second moment, we cannot use classical results for regenerative jump processes such as Theorem 5.1 from Kasahara (1984).
+Next, we consider the case where both components have general distributions with finite second moments.
+Here our results take into account the approach developed by Uchiyama (2011a).